Osmanabad: The tortured Indian labourers who were kept as slaves

 At the well compound, the contractors confiscated their phones and snatched their official documents.

-"After keeping them in such horrible conditions for two to three months, the accused would release the men without paying them a single penny," Mr Rao said, adding that they were investigating if there are any other locations in the district that were still operating in a similar manner.
+"After keeping them in such horrible conditions for two to three months, the accused would release the men without paying them a single penny," Mr Raut said, adding that they were investigating if there are any other locations in the district that were still operating in a similar manner.

 Families of three labourers told the BBC that they filed missing persons complaints but they alleged that the police refused to open an investigation.